Big Society Capital

 Big Society Capital is an independent financial institution with a social mission, to help grow the social investment market in the UK.
 The organisation was set up to help make sure that charities and social enterprises can find appropriate and affordable repayable finance to meet their capital requirements.

-Big Society Capital has occupied the same office space in London’s Fleet Street since late 2011, but as it headed towards its lease break in 2015, Head of Operations Andrew Aspital knew a move would be required;
+Big Society Capital has occupied the same office space in London’s Fleet Street since late 2011.
+As it headed towards its lease break in 2015, Head of Operations Andrew Aspital knew a move would be required:

 Big Society Capital needed an alternative to Fibre that could be installed quickly so as not to delay the move date.
-Andrew was prepared to consider a range of technology options but was aware that the solution was unlikely to be hard-wired into the building as that would create difficulties given the now limited time frame.
+Aspital was prepared to consider a range of technology options but was aware that the solution was unlikely to be hardwired into the building as that would create difficulties given the limited time frame.

-Big Society Capital outsources all of its ongoing IT to a support company, and the account manager there suggested Luminet and its Fixed Wireless Access Fibre alternative.
+Big Society Capital outsources all of its ongoing IT to a support company who suggested Luminet’s Network in the Sky

-Andrew comments; “By this stage I was losing a lot of sleep over this delayed connection.
-It was the biggest issue we were experiencing of the entire move project.
+Aspital comments; “By this stage I was losing a lot of sleep over this delayed connection.
+It was the biggest issue of the entire move project.
 It was a constant topic of conversation between the executive team and operations.”

-A Friday email exchange between Luminet, Big Society Capital and its IT supplier resulted in a meeting scheduled for the following Monday, leaving Andrew with no doubts that their requirement was being taken seriously.
+The email exchange led to a meeting scheduled straight after the weekend, leaving Aspital with no doubts that Big Society Capital’s requirement was being taken seriously.

-The meeting took place on Monday and the following day the process got fully underway; including a site survey, landlord liaison, documentation, risk assessments and solicitor paperwork.
+With the agreement made, the process got fully underway the following day with Luminet initiating a site survey, landlord liaison, documentation, risk assessments and solicitor paperwork.

-The installation started at 6am, two weeks after the process commenced.
-Big Society Capital’s new landlord required any work that may create disturbance for other tenants to be conducted outside of office hours.
-All work on the roof to install the dish was completed well before the office hours commenced, and then moved inside to run the wiring into the comms cabinet and install routers.
+The installation of Luminet’s Wireless Lite service (previously known as Fibre-Air) started at 6.00am on moving day, two weeks after the process commenced.
+The early start was needed as Big Society Capital’s new landlord required any work to be conducted outside of office hours.
+All work on the roof was completed well before office hours began, and then moved inside to run wiring into the comms cabinet and install routers.

-Six months later, Big Society Capital is still using the 100MB Luminet connection as its primary connection for all internet traffic, including VoIP as well as cloud date, cloud storage and cloud email services.
-Andrew describes the connection as “an artery without which we cannot work.”
+Six months later, Big Society Capital is still using the 100Mbps Luminet Wireless Lite connection as its primary connection for all internet traffic, including VoIP as well as cloud data, storage and email services.
+Aspital describes the connection as “an artery without which we cannot work.”

-“When the BT Fibre line eventually turns up, it can be our back up line and Luminet will remain our primary connection.
+He adds: “When the BT Fibre line eventually turns up, it can be our backup line and Luminet will remain our primary connection.
 It’s not broken, so why switch?
-Our Luminet service has experienced no problems and has run at a constant speed throughout the summer.
+Our Luminet service has experienced no problems and has run at a constant speed.
 It was the last piece of the jigsaw for our move, and I couldn’t be more happy.”

 - Emergency connectivity becomes primary internet line

-- 100MB diverse Wireless line installed in two weeks
+- 100Mbps diverse Luminet Wireless Lite connection installed in two weeks

 - No operational downtime during installation